thr_getprio, thr_setprio - access dynamic thread scheduling

 int thr_getprio(thread_t target_thread, int *priority);

-If successful, the thr_getprio() and thr_setprio() return 0.
+If successful, the thr_getprio() and thr_setprio() functions return 0.
 Otherwise, an error number is returned to indicate the error.
+It is not an error for the target thread to be a zombie thread.

 The value specified by target_thread does not refer to an existing thread.

-The value of priority makes no sense for the scheduling class associated with the target_thread.
+The value of priority is invalid for the scheduling policy of the specified thread.